 Students and parent(s) or guardian(s) have the right to appeal athletic and extracurricular decisions.
 Students, parent(s) or guardian(s) should begin the appeal with the teacher, coach or activity supervisor.
-If further discussion is necessary, the Assistant Principal or Athletic Director at the school should be included in the process.
-If the concern continues, the Principal should be contacted.
+If further discussion is necessary, the Assistant Principal or Athletic Director Principal or Program Director with concerns.
+In situations where there has not been resolution, or the stakeholder would like additional advocacy, they may contact the Office of Family and Community Relations for additional support.